Ask Help Desk: Big phones, big problems

-That also means you’re looking at our last Q&A column of 2021, which I’ve decided gives me an excuse to be just a touch sentimental:
+That also means you’re looking at our last Q&A column of 2021, which I’ve decided gives me an excuse to be just a touch sentimental.

 On behalf of all of us here at the Help Desk, we hope you have a safe, healthy and altogether wonderful holiday.
 In a year that has too often felt short on silver linings, getting to help you live a little more comfortably with your technology has been a genuine pleasure.
 And beyond that, we’ve been floored by the trust many of you have placed in us in the months since we launched.
 We’ll do our utmost to keep deserving it in 2022, and beyond.